-A bit of background to the little paintings.
+A bit of background.

 Making the small paintings fits with my ethic of making: all my life I have made things from what was around.

-It’s a different process entirely from planning a big painting – it’s another thread of my work, but the underlying ideas/threads are the same.
+This comes from the challenge of making something worthwhile, beautiful, or useful from something that isn’t any of those things any more, or would otherwise be thrown away.
+It’s a different process entirely from planning a big painting – it’s another thread of my work, but the underlying ideas are the same.

 Lately, I had some scraps of canvas which were the trimmings from cutting shapes to make a 3D painted canvas work during my MA last year.
 After LD1 in March 2020, I couldn’t get any more of this canvas, so I wondered how I could use these leftover scraps.
 I had a pair of two big paintings to finish, but after these were done, I tackled the scraps.